BaadMaro/CTF/CyberTalents-Marathon-CTF/EzzRecon/README.md

    <p class="help-text text-end"><a href="http://ct.ctfeasy.unaux.com/">Forgot password?</a></p>
 </div>
 ```
-Opening http://ct.ctfeasy.unaux.com/ we can a text **have you ever recon before**
+Opening http://ct.ctfeasy.unaux.com/ we can a text **have you ever recon before** ( when i solved the challenge this website was not working)

 It's a hint to do reconnaissance.
 The challenge name also has the same hint.